Skip to main content

 Guidelines for treatment of confidential data:

-• Confidential data should be encrypted when it leaves the Extra Tier network, in transport across other networks and within Backup systems (TSM) or Email.
+• Confidential data should be encrypted when it leaves the Extra Tier network, in transport across other networks and within Backup systems or Email.

 • All actions taken against confidential data should be logged and tracked to an individual.